 Finding innovative housing solutions

-We have a 17 year track record of managing and maintaining properties for people with a learning disability.
-Over that time we have steadily acquired a portfolio of 425 properties worth £95.4 million at historic cost (net assets £26 million), plus a further 312 properties which we lease (31 March 2016 audited figures).
+We have a 19 year track record of managing and maintaining properties for people with a learning disability.
+Over that time we have steadily acquired a portfolio of 429 properties worth £102.4 million at historic cost, plus a further 338 properties which we lease (at 31 March 2017).

 Our properties are mainly individual houses and bungalows in many different locations across the country.
 They are high quality properties which more than meet the Decent Homes Standard and are typically located in attractive residential areas.

 Almost all of our income is in the form of rental income.
 Most of our tenants pay rent at the higher, exempt level of housing benefit.
 This is paid by the local authorities direct to us as the landlord.
 We therefore benefit from a stable, Government-backed rental income flow.

 Consistent with our objective of growing our charitable impact we are working on an exciting new off balance sheet financing solution possibly in partnership with other medium to larger sized charities.

 Social Stock Exchange

 GLH gained membership of the Social Stock Exchange in December 2014.
 Raising £21 million through bonds has put us at the forefront of impact investing in the UK.

 Working with Mencap and Bangor University we have assessed the impact both on the individuals who have moved into housing purchased using the 2013 Bond money and on their families.